Managing payslips, pensions and self-employment

 Managing payslips pensions self employment Managing payslips pensions self employment Managing payslips pensions self employment Managing payslips pensions self employment

-This lesson contains content from lessons previously titled Finances and the world of work and Managing money and budgeting.
+This lesson contains content from lessons previously titled Finances and the world of work and Managing money and budgeting, you can find out about the updates here.

 The Managing payslips, pensions and self-employment lesson focuses on understanding payslips, including NI and tax contributions for employed and self-employed individuals.
 It explores how to manage money being employed and self-employed, identifying strategies for saving regularly and saving for the future with a pension.